mbjd/arbint/README.md

   beneficial for running calculations in a loop, because you could allocate the space before the loop and clean it up afterwards, instead of having the math functions do that at every loop iteration.
-- Adding a negative number should result in subtraction
 - Put all 'public' functions and typedefs in a single header
 - Return error codes if something goes wrong instead of printing a message to stderr and exiting